top of page

 Girl before leap.jpg

-My story was just 20 pages and
+My novel was just 20 pages and

 an outline when I visited the island of Hawaii to do research and to interview island elders.
 These photographs show a few key moments that brought the story to life in my imagination.